sophiedavidson/3DScotomaSim/README.md

 1280x800, True Colour (32 bit), 120Hz.
 In NVIDIA  Control Panel, reset 3D settings to default, then ensure that Stereo-enable is On, Swap-mode is set to "application controlled, and Stereo-Swap-Eyes is Off.

+Note: If using remote access, ensure firewalls are turned off as this can block the incoming/outgoing signals